 Manufacturers in the United States perform 55.2% of all private-sector R&D in the nation, driving more innovation than any other sector.
 R&D in the manufacturing sector has risen from $132.5 billion in 2000 to $347.4 billion in 2021.
 In the most recent data, pharmaceuticals accounted for 34.1% of all manufacturing R&D, spending $118.4 billion in 2020.
 Computer and electronic products (15.5% of manufacturing R&D), semiconductor and other electronic components (14.4%) and motor vehicles and parts (8.0%) also contributed significantly to R&D spending in 2021.
 (Source: Bureau of Economic Analysis)

-Manufacturers consume more than 30% of the nation’s energy consumption.
-Industrial users consumed 32.3 quadrillion Btu of energy in 2018, or 32.3% of the total.
-(Source: U.S. Energy Information Administration, Annual Energy Outlook 2019)
+Manufacturers consume one-third of the nation’s energy.
+Industrial users consumed 33.25 quadrillion Btu of energy in 2022, or 33.5% of the total.
+Moreover, the U.S. Energy Information Administration estimates that industrial users will consume 34.21 quadrillion Btu of energy in 2030, or 2.9% more than in 2022.
+(Source: U.S. Energy Information Administration, Annual Energy Outlook 2023)

 The cost of federal regulations falls disproportionately on manufacturers, particularly those that are smaller.
 Manufacturers pay $19,564 per employee on average to comply with federal regulations, or nearly double the $9,991 per employee costs borne by all firms as a whole.
 In addition, small manufacturers with fewer than 50 employees spend 2.5 times the amount of large manufacturers.
 Environmental regulations account for 90% of the difference in compliance costs between manufacturers and the average firm.